Mindful Eating Tips to Help You Eat Less—But Still Feel Full

 Turn Your Fork Upside Down

 Do you stab or scoop with your fork?
-Americans tend to scoop up food, which can promote mindless eating; British people, on the other hand, keep their forks turned down and stab food to pick it up.
+North Americans tend to scoop up food, which can promote mindless eating; British people, on the other hand, keep their forks turned down and stab food to pick it up.

 Another utensil trick: Pick smaller ones.
 A baby spoon or shrimp fork will slow down your eating pace and help you take smaller bites.